saad-khannn/project-tumapsafe/README.md

 - user experience design
 - visual design particularly in relation to website best practices

-The project will uses technogies and resources including:
+The project development and project itself utilize the following technogies and resources:
-- Angular
+- Angular Framework
 - Typescript
+- html
-- html and css
+- css using Bootstrap
-- and 3rd party app interfacing tools for map rendering (specifics to be determined)
+- mapping was done using Angular Google Maps (agm)
+- the alerts database for storing TU alert messages uses Firebase
+- Python was used to parse emails in order to grab the alerts from an email account estabished for TUmapsafe

 ## Project Vision
 FOR Temple University members WHO want to feel more secure, TU MapSafe is an application THAT can more intuitively and effortlessly interpret TU Alerts and provide access to Temple Campus Police.
 UNLIKE the existing campus alert notification system, OUR PRODUCT provides a GUI that makes clear to the user their proximity to the incident, threat, etc. so that they can react accordingly.